 Explore our dedicated barn conversion projects page to see selected works, including:

-Converting barns or other rural structures involves intricate planning, especially with heritage properties or those in conservation zones.
-A seasoned architect ensures your project meets regulations while preserving character and creating a functional, contemporary space.
-A specialist architect will manage the entire process from planning to construction, ensuring a sensitive, sustainable and successful outcome.
+Converting barns or other rural structures involves intricate planning, requiring an architect experienced in existing buildings, heritage considerations and rural planning policy.
+A specialist barn conversion architect can help unlock the potential of your building while preserving its character and creating a functional, contemporary space.
+David will manage the entire process from planning to construction, ensuring a sensitive, sustainable and successful outcome.

 Yes.
 We regularly design schemes for protected and listed rural properties.
 Collaborating with conservation officers, we sensitively balance historical value with modern-day use and comfort.